Welcome to The Infatuation’s Miami Greatest Hits List.

 Hearing the word “Kush” has the same effect on us as those smelling salts you’re supposed to wave underneath an unconscious person’s nose.
 The burgers at this restaurant are so good that - no matter what day of the week - we’ll happily get up, put on shoes, brave the chaos of Wynwood, and wait 30 minutes to squeeze into this tiny restaurant and inhale a frita burger, which comes topped with guava jelly, potato stix, and bacon.
 There are six other burgers here - as well as very good alligator bites and key lime pie - and you should try them all as long as you’re prepared to fall asleep within the next hour.

 Eating at Lung Yai is not easy.
 The wait is usually over an hour on the weekends and they don’t take reservations.
-When you do get a table at this little Calle Ocho restaurant, you’re only allowed to order once.
+When you do get a table at this Little Havana restaurant, you’re only allowed to order once.
 And if you get a seat at the counter inside, directly across from the stove, prepare to sweat.
 But we happily endure all of the above because Lung Yai serves the best Thai food in the city.
 Their rich khao soi, insanely crispy chicken wings, and great curries are very worth standing on the sidewalk for an hour, which is why so many people happily do just that every week.